aws-samples/amazon-dynamodb-labs/content/design-patterns/ex4gsioverload/Step2.en.md

 +++

-Now, execute a script that loads the data from the file named './employees.csv' into the table named 'employees'.
+Now, execute a script that loads the data from the file named `./employees.csv` into the table named `employees`.

 ```bash
 python load_employees.py employees ./data/employees.csv
 ```

-The sample 'employees.csv' record looks like the following:
+The sample `employees.csv` record looks like the following:
 ```csv
 1000,Nanine Denacamp,Programmer Analyst,Development,San Francisco,CA,1981-09-30,2014-06-01,Senior Database Administrator,2014-01-25
 ```
-When you ingest this data into the table, you concatenate some of the attributes, such as 'city_dept' (example: San Francisco:Development) because you have an access pattern in the query that takes advantage of this concatenated attribute.
-The 'colA' attribute is also a derived attribute.
-The concatenation is handled in the Python script, which assembles the record and then executes a 'put_item()' to write the record to the table.
+When you ingest this data into the table, you concatenate some of the attributes, such as `city_dept` (example: San Francisco:Development) because you have an access pattern in the query that takes advantage of this concatenated attribute.
+The `colA` attribute is also a derived attribute.
+The concatenation is handled in the Python script, which assembles the record and then executes a `put_item()` to write the record to the table.

 Output:
 ```txt